What to Do With an Inheritance

 5. Pay Off Your Debt

 If you have a balance on a credit card or installment loan with high interest, such as 20% APR, paying off that debt is perhaps the least risky investment you can make—and the returns are immediate and high.
-You'll save a substantial amount in interest over time, and you can rebudget that money towards saving and investing going forward.
+You'll save a substantial amount in interest over time, and you can rebudget that money toward saving and investing going forward.

 Just be sure you adjust your financial habits to only charge purchases to your credit card you can pay off each billing period.
-Otherwise, you may end up racking up more consumer debt.
+Otherwise, you may end up racking up more debt.

 6. Consider Buying a Home